fatimazahraelaaziz/Stage__DigiUp/2)docker-register/README.md

 ```
 lxc exec private-docker-registry -- sudo /bin/bash
 ```
- 3) we start instlling the nexus docker registry
+ 3) we start installing the nexus docker registry

 in this step we need these Prerequisites:
 - Open JDK 8